OpenThePaths2026

 Affinity Groups

-Lead: Anat Caspi Type: Affinity Group Location: Zillow Commons
+Lead: Anat Caspi Type: Affinity Group Location: Bezos Seminar

 Purpose

-Leads: Kirk Hovenkotter & Paulo Nunes-Ueno Type: Affinity Group Location: Madrona Seminar (Gates 371, cap 42 + instructor)
+Leads: Kirk Hovenkotter & Anna Zivarts & Cameron Steinback & Paulo Nunes-Ueno; Type: Affinity Group Location: Zillow Commons

 Purpose